knhcr/sd-webui-prompt-cards-manager/README.md

   - At the right side of prompt textarea, you can always see a small gallery which shows the image generation result.
   - All of the values are syncronized with those of Generation tab.
   - If you don't need this gallery, uncheck `Settings` > `Show Mini Gallery` option.
+  - By pushing roller icon, you can open mask map editor for ControlNet, and apply map to CNet.

 ![MiniGellery](./docs/images/mini%20gallery.png)